Taikocuya/SOALHM/README.md

 Download
 --------

-* You can get the latest official release from the SourceForge releases: https://sourceforge.net/projects/soalhm/files/latest/download
+* You can get the latest official release on the SourceForge website: https://sourceforge.net/projects/soalhm/files/latest/download
 * You can also get the current development version from the GitHub repository: https://github.com/Taikocuya/SOALHM